Empress Njamah: Personal life

+In 2019 she married fellow Nollywood actor Daniel Lloyd.

 Career

-She started acting in 1995.
+She started acting in 1995, and in 1999 appeared as a backup dancer in Tony Tetuila's Your Kind of Woman video.
 As part of her corporate social responsibility, she launched a foundation called House of Empress, which caters to kids with special needs.
 The foundation celebrated its 10th anniversary in 2016.